 The record for a single lap around the Riverpass Loop is just under two minutes, achievable only through a full sprint.
 Yet, it's only when you take it easy, that you will earn a reward.

-This picture, and the last picture on this page are of the same little mushroom, if the photographer was walking at any sort of pace, this mushroom, as well as most of the pictures on this page would not have been taken.
+This first picture, and the last picture on this page are of the same little mushroom, if the photographer was walking at any sort of pace, this mushroom, as well as most of the pictures on this page would not have been taken.

-    How little is the mushroom pictured to the left?
+How big is the mushroom shown here?

 Take your time and enjoy these untouched photos.

 From bright to dull and every where in between, the full color spectrum is proof of the diversity of the fungi kingdom that our guests can see for themselves.
 In the PNW (Pacific Northwest), the best time is always after a good rain.

 The colors can be vividly surprising, and the shapes are not always what you might expect either, like the 'birds nest' fungus, equipped with 'eggs' that leave the nest when a well placed rain drop hits.

 Unless you are a fungi aficionado, you might not recognize the center pic below to be anything special.
 However, the Oregon White Truffle is very sought after, this is one of several, accidentally found during projects at Riverpass.

 Whether on a living trees bark, or in a dead trees core, on the dirt or under it, fungi make the art of decomposition look good.
 So take a minute, look a little closer, and see how high resolution life is.

 Some of the mushrooms that grow right out of the trail are tall enough to get a 'bugs eye view' of the sun shining through the gills from the underside.
 These mushrooms are big and easy to see.